statengeneraal/laws-markdown/verdrag/agreement/between/the/kingdom/of/the/netherlands/in/respect/of/aruba/and/etc/BWBV0006297/README.md

 (iii) Personal Assets Tax; and

 (iv) Tax on Presumptive Minimum Income.
 2. This Agreement shall also apply to any identical tax or substantially similar taxes imposed after the date of signature of this Agreement in addition to or in place of the existing taxes if the competent authorities of the Parties so agree.
 The competent authorities of the Parties shall notify each other of any substantial changes to the taxation and related information gathering measures covered by the Agreement.

 ### Article  4

 ####Definitions

-Treedt in werking op een nader te bepalen tijdstip
+Treedt in werking per 31-05-2014

 1. For the purposes of this Agreement: